mattrybin/EpicUtils/README.md

 <br />

-# EpicUtils - VSC utils that makes you more productive
+# EpicUtils - Utils that makes you more productive